networknt/light-email/README.md

 A Kafka producer microservice that is responsible for accepting rest email request and put into the email topic on Kafka.

+### Topics

+By default, we have two topics that for emails.

+* eamil-realtime is a topic that you send event to and the email sender will pick up messages and send out emails immediately.

+* email-batch is a topic that you can push multiple events to the topic and an aggregated email will be sent out every 30 minutes.